kwang44/orm_java/README.md

 # Kevin's Object Relational Mapping Program

 ## Project Description
-This is a Object Relational Mapping project
+This is a Object Relational Mapping project.
 By using the @Column and @Table annotations, it's possible to map your Java objects to an PostgreSQL database

 ## Technologies Used